joes0451/ADev/ReadMe.txt

 Release notes:

-ADev-3.2.4:
-    Improved logcat by using 'brief' so highlighting will always work.

 ADev-3.2.6:
     Support for Kotlin DSL .kts in projects.
     One button builds for Gradlew and Gradle, but not for Flutter.
 Now the Debug and Release buttons